codefellows-seattle-javascript-401d12/11-express_single_resource_api/README.md

 * You will also need to run the command `brew install httpie`.
 For this app, the requests used in the terminal are formatted via HTTPie CLI.

 * Open 2 panes in your terminal to get started.
+You should see response status codes in both terminal panes.

 * Be sure that you are in the root of the repo directory before attempting to initiate the port to the server.
 To do this, run `node server.js` in the first terminal pane.
   * `server running:` followed by your PORT number should be logged in the terminal